xCAMPOx/xCAMPOx/README.md

 - 👋 Hi, I’m @xCAMPOx
-- 👀 I’m interested in learn to program
+- 👀 I’m interested in learn to program and work on it
 - 🌱 I’m currently learning phyton in VSC
 - 💞️ I’m looking to collaborate on frontend programs
 - 📫 How to reach me tomas.camporeale95@gmail.com